 Summer heat and humidity have a way of roaring back and sneaking up on you.
-While run hydration is important all year around, it’s even more so in the summer months.
-Running vests have become quite popular for the mainstream running set the past few years.
+While run hydration is important all year round, it’s even more so in the summer months.
+It is helpful to know your sweat rate.
+Running vests have become quite popular for the mainstream running set in the past few years.
 How do you know which type is right for you?
 There are a few important things to consider when choosing a running hydration vest.

 How to choose a running (hydration) vest